TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 **enablePlugins(ScalaJSPlugin)** does what it says on the tin

 **scalaJSModuleKind** has been set to CommonJSModule.
-This is the module system of NodeJS (our runtime), and allows us to export our methods so they can be invoked by GCP.
+This is the module system of NodeJS (our runtime), and allows us to export our methods so they can be invoked by GCP

 **scalaJSUseMainModuleInitializer** is set to false as we won't be using a "main app".
-We want to compile all of our code into a single javascript `index.js` file and expose an exported JS-function that can be invoked by GCP
+We want to compile all of our code into a single `.js` file and expose an exported JS-function that can be invoked by GCP